 The ultimate guide and tutorial to how to bake and decorate your own homemade vegan wedding cake!
-This DIY wedding cake recipe is a step by step tutorial for how to bake, assemble, and decorate your two tier cake for any home baker!
+This DIY wedding cake recipe is a step by step tutorial for how to bake, assemble, and decorate up to a four tier cake for any home baker!
+I’ve even included the exact recipe I used for making a four tiered vegan gluten free wedding cake!

 The BEST DIY Homemade Wedding Cake (Vegan or not!)